Running Thiel Capital And The Race For Senate With Blake Masters | OAP #54

 Don't get addicted to printing money.

-But if you get a once-in-a-generation virus from China and you gotta shut the economy down for six weeks, maybe you gotta print some money.
+But if you get a once-in-a-generation virus from China and you got to shut the economy down for six weeks, maybe you got to print some money.

-The crime then is uh sort of the Biden Harris spending, continuing it.
+The crime then is sort of the Biden-Harris spending, continuing it, where now it's like we know a whole lot about COVID.

-Um so I wouldn't fault President Trump for that early early COVID relief.
+So I wouldn't fault President Trump for that early, early COVID relief.

 I thought that was good.

-And look, I thought his administration, you know, while not perfect, was also such a gift to the American people.
+And look, I thought his administration, while not perfect, was also such a gift to the American people.

 First of all, he saved us from Hillary Clinton, right?

-I remind people who were really sad about the 2020 election and now Biden's in office and it's horrible.
+I remind people who are really sad about the 2020 election and now Biden's in office and it's horrible.

 And so I think really Trump gave us a new lease on life.

-He was sort of sabotaged by, you know, certainly uh left-wing resistance forces, but also by a lot of sort of center-right establishment, you know, um GOPE type type.
+He was sort of sabotaged by, you know, certainly the left-wing resistance forces, but also by a lot of sort of center-right establishment, you know, GOPE type types.

-Well, the GOP wanted crews and the establishment wanted cruise.
+Well, the GOP wanted Cruz and the establishment wanted Cruz.

 They did.